bcthund/gzdoom_installer/README.md

   libglew-dev
 </pre>

-# Addons
+## Addons
-The followind wads and pk3 files can be downloaded from <a href="https://drive.google.com/file/d/1xYo4_OEfLFkCZ7vyHQTBPJ2yC10h0g5g/view?usp=sharing">HERE</a>.
+The followind wads and pk3 files can be downloaded from [HERE](https://drive.google.com/file/d/1xYo4_OEfLFkCZ7vyHQTBPJ2yC10h0g5g/view?usp=sharing "Download Addons").
 Or they can be downloaded manually by searching for them online.
 Some of these come with gzdoom already, check in '/usr/local/share/games/doom/' for them.
 <pre>
   gzdoom.ini
   brightmaps.pk3